Latest News

 Nasdaq's worst week since April due to AI rally worries, US yields slide

-As optimism about artificial intelligence drove markets to new highs, the Nasdaq gained more than half since April when U.S. president Donald Trump announced tariffs.
+As optimism about AI drove markets to new highs, the Nasdaq gained more than half since April when U.S. president Donald Trump announced tariffs.

-The Financial Times, however, reported earlier this week that Nvidia CEO Jensen Huang had warned the U.S. about China's potential to beat it in the AI race.
+The Financial Times, however, reported earlier this week that Nvidia CEO Jensen Huang warned the U.S. to be prepared for China's victory in the AI race.

 We're still seeing the AI selloff after our comments... about China winning in the AI race.
 "You're seeing multiples being re-calibrated in the space.
 That's where most of the weakness lies," said Michael O'Rourke.
 Chief market strategist at JonesTrading, Stamford in Connecticut.